CSA - Certified Solution Architect

 Private Network

-• Layer 2 - like a simple Switch connecting all instances
+• Operates at Layer 2—like a switch connecting all instances

-• Private IP Addresses/Subnets can be freely chosen best from reserved IP ranges
+• Private IP addresses/subnets can be chosen from reserved ranges

-• IP Addresses must be configured via SSH/RDP or Cloud-Init
+• IPs must be configured via SSH/RDP or Cloud-Init

-• Managed Private Networks can automatically provide IPs via DHCP
+• Managed Private Networks can assign IPs automatically via DHCP

 Reserved Subnets - can be used for private networks: